ansible/mazer/README.md

 # Mazer

-A new command-line tool for managing [Ansible](https://github.com/ansible/ansible) content.
+A command-line tool for managing [Ansible](https://github.com/ansible/ansible) content.

 **Note:** Mazer is most useful when used with a version of Ansible that understands mazer installed content.
 Currently that means ansible 2.8 and later.

-**Note:** By default, mazer currently defaults to using the "beta" Ansible Galaxy server at https://galaxy-qa.ansible.com. https://galaxy-qa.ansible.com may have different data than the primary Ansible Galaxy server at https://galaxy.ansible.com

 ### Expect breaking changes!